BirjanBilly/The-Deep-Learning-Models-and-Time-Series-Forecasting/README.md

 | Inflation 2022 | Stabilized Tail-GAN | **+0.285%** |
 | Recent 2024 | Stabilized Tail-GAN | **+0.203%** |

 In 2022, the GOM and Tail-GAN have reduced the losses significantly.
 In 2024, the Tail-GAN performed strongly.
-The 2025 fold is not included in these development results.

 <p align="center">
   <img src="docs/figures/figure_3_final_improvements.png" width="760" alt="Formal improvements by fold and model">